rich-HJ/cm4twccontrib-rich_component/README.rst

    git clone https://github.com/cm4twc-org/cm4twccontrib-template.git

-2. Rename the directory using your model name (note: replace <model_name> with your model name):
+2. Rename the directory using your model name (note: replace <model_name> with your model name, please follow `PEP8 naming convention <https://www.python.org/dev/peps/pep-0008/#package-and-module-names>`_ for your model name, i.e. all-lowercase names with underscores if this improves readability only):

 .. code-block:: bash